-2. Goal: Maintain the extensive trail system around the lakes, including the low mobility trails established in recent years.
+3. Goal: Maintain the extensive trail system around the lakes, including the low mobility trails established in recent years.

 Rationale: A 10-km multi-use trail system extends around 108 and Sepa Lake, most of which is now wheelchair accessible, including the availability of handicap outhouses at Main Beach and Sepa Lake.
+Other amenities available for the convenience of trail users include memorial benches, picnic tables, dog bag dispensers, additional outhouses, parking areas, etc.